Sixze/ALS-Refactored/README.md

 ## License & Contribution

-Advanced Locomotion System Refactored is licensed under the MIT License, see [LICENSE.md](LICENSE.md) for more information.
+ALS Refactored is licensed under the MIT License, see [LICENSE.md](LICENSE.md) for more information.
 Other developers are encouraged to fork the repository, open issues & pull requests to help the development.